 - (i) Interest rate risk - (a) To the extent that payments made or received on the Company's monetary assets and liabilities are affected by changes in the prevailing market interest rates, the Company is exposed to interest rate cash flow risk. - (b) To the extent that changes in prevailing market rates differ from the interest rate in the Company's monetary assets and liabilities, the Company is exposed to interest rate price risk.

-Because of the low prevailing interest rate environment, the Company is not exposed to significant interest rate risk.
+The Company is not exposed to significant interest rate risk.

 (ii) Foreign currency risk

 The Company holds no foreign currency, and thus is not exposed to foreign currency risk.